ceford/cefjdemos-data-jdm-user-en/articles/reference/what-are-web-standards-3f.md

 <!--
 {
   "source": "https://docs.joomla.org/What_are_web_standards%3F",
-  "title": "What are web standards? ",
+  "title": "What are web standards?",
   "description": "",
   "author": ""
 }